bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 passed directly to the output of the entire network.
 This is done to reduce the memory and computational cost.
-Defining the above coupling-squeeze-coupling block as :math:`f^{(i)}` with latent variables :math:`z` (the output of the network), we can recursively define this by:
+Defining the above coupling-squeeze-coupling block as :math:`f^{(i)}` with latent variables :math:`z` (the output of the network), we can recursively define this factoring as:

 .. math::